Comparison of Matsubara dynamics with exact quantum dynamics for an oscillator coupled to a dissipative bath: Numerical tests of the Matsubara GLE

 \subsection{Matsubara GLE with complex noise}

 As a first step, we tested the Matsubara GLE of \eqn{eq:matsubara_gle_dp} using the parameters of Table~\ref{tab:1}.
-The system was equilibrated in a standard (one-dimensional) T(RPMD) simulation with $N=256$ polymer beads, from which analytically continued Matsubara GLE slave trajectories were propagated until $t= 500$ a.u.\ using the algorithm of Appendix~\ref{sec:ac_ref_sys_prop} (with a timestep of 0.1~a.u.\ and including 1000 implicit bath modes).
+The system was equilibrated in a standard (one-dimensional) T(RPMD) simulation with $N=256$ polymer beads, from which analytically continued Matsubara GLE slave trajectories were propagated until $t= 500$ a.u.\ using the algorithm of Appendix~\ref{propagator} (with a timestep of 0.1~a.u.\ and including 1000 implicit bath modes).
 The Matsubara potential of mean force $U_M$ was generated on the fly, following the procedure of ref.~\onlinecite{Trenins2018}, in which ring-polymer springs are attached to the $N-M$ highest frequency ring-polymer normal modes, which follow adiabatically separated dynamics\cite{Cao1994c,Hone2006} subject to a strong PILE thermostat; an adiabaticity parameter of $\Gamma=16$ was sufficient to converge the TCFs.
+The discretisation of the bath frequencies was done using the efficient approach of ref.~\onlinecite{Craig2007}.

-Surprisingly, we found that the coupling to the bath made the analytically continued system dynamics numerically stable for $M\le25$.
+Surprisingly, we found that the coupling to the bath made the analytically continued system dynamics numerically stable for $M\le45$.
 We also found that the number of trajectories needed to converge the TCFs was reasonable, with $2\times10^5$ trajectories being more than sufficient to converge the TCFs to graphical accuracy (and $2\times10^4$ trajectories and just 100 implicit bath modes being sufficient to converge to within 1\%).
 The resulting $\langle \hat q^2\hat q^2(t)\rangle$ TCF for $M=25$ is shown in Fig.~\ref{fig:noisy}.
-A rough comparison with the HEOM result of Fig.~\ref{fig:morse} shows that this result is promising, but that significantly more than $M=25$ Matsubara modes are required for numerical convergence.
+While the complex noise dynamics can be pushed up to $M=45$, the resulting $\langle \hat q^2\hat q^2(t)\rangle$ TCF (not shown) still falls short of the exact quantum result shown in Fig.~\ref{fig:morse}, indicating that many more Matsubara modes would be required for numerical convergence.